 From animal rights and welfare groups to local trade organizations and political demonstrations, you can support local campaigns which are trying to bring about direct changes in your region.
 By supporting local farmers markets as well as shops and businesses which also share your views, you can help to inspire others to boycott factory-farmed products.
 Leafleting, awareness days, Q&A sessions, and other events can be very effective at alerting people to the cause.

 Educate Your Peers

-Many people have not been properly informed about the issues surrounding factory farming yet, as it’s a problem which is hidden from mainstream attention.
+Many people have not been properly informed about the issues surrounding factory farming yet, as it’s a problem that is hidden from mainstream attention.
 You could be the catalyst for change among your friends, family, and colleagues by helping to educate them.
-This doesn’t mean preaching to them about what bad people they are for buying factory farmed meat, but instead tactfully raising the issues in a way that they might relate to.
+This doesn’t mean preaching to them about what bad people they are for buying factory-farmed meat, but instead tactfully raising the issues in a way that they might relate to.

-Factory farming is not going to disappear overnight, but with the combined efforts of a growing number of the population, we can bring about real change and put an end to the suffering of factory farmed animals sooner than you might imagine.
+Factory farming is not going to disappear overnight, but with the combined efforts of a growing number of people, we can bring about real change and put an end to the suffering of factory-farmed animals sooner than you might imagine.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!